junzis/atdelay/README.md

 Additionally, supporting functions have been created to process the data and visualise it.
 Most of the central data processing is done in the extraction module.

 ## Installation steps
+### Note on documentation
+Please note that **all** functions in the repository include an in-depth docstring that explains the function and its parameters.
+To showcase the work done, jupyter notebooks have been created, explanation on the processes to achieve results are explained there.
 ### Prerequisite packages
 This project requires a significant amount of packages to work, including tensorflow.
 A lot of time was spend getting these to work properly.
 Ultimately, in our experience the easiest way to install it on windows was using pip and not conda.
 We recommend creating a virtual enviroment via pip and installing the packages via our requirements.txt file using:
 ```